-The FDA is launching a new survey to measure the impact of DTC advertising on consumers to follow up its last survey conducted twelve years ago.
+The FDA is launching a new survey to measure the impact of DTC advertising on consumers to follow up on its last survey conducted twelve years ago.
 This survey will identify trends in DTC advertising over this timeframe and indicate consumer awareness of drug advertising messages.

 Defective Drug Lawsuits

 Cohen & Malad, LLP product liability lawyers have been litigating claims for injured people against large pharmaceutical companies and medical device manufacturers for many years.
 If you have been seriously injured after taking a prescription drug or receiving a medical device, contact us to learn about your legal rights and options as they pertain to drug safety.